pramsey/pramsey.github.io/_posts/2016-12-05-nrpp-still-doomed.md

 Would you trust your staff time and business process to an organization that looks likely to be blown up in the next 24 months?
 If so, why?

-**Addendum:** Commenters, please weigh in on whether the recent departure of the [Executive Director, Technology](https://www.linkedin.com/in/terry-gunning-476a781) to work with major project consultant [CGI](https://www.linkedin.com/company/1415?trk=prof-exp-company-name) is a sign of good things to come (CGI positioning to win follow-on work in Phase Two) or a sign of imminent disaster (man-in-the-know getting out while the getting is good).
+**Addendum:** Commenters, please weigh in on whether the recent departure of the [Executive Director, Technology](https://www.linkedin.com/in/terry-gunning-476a781) to work with major project consultant [CGI](https://www.linkedin.com/company/1415?trk=prof-exp-company-name) is (a) a sign of good things to come (CGI positioning to win follow-on work in Phase Two) or (b) a sign of imminent disaster (man-in-the-know getting out while the getting is good).